ns-rse/git-collaboration/episodes/branching.md

 best strategy to avoid this complication is two fold.

 1. Break work down into small chunks and regularly merge them into `main`.
-2. If this can not be avoided or lots of others are making changes you should `git merge` or `git rebase` onto `main` frequently.
+2. If this can not be avoided or lots of others are making changes you should `git merge` or `git rebase` your feature branch onto `main`  frequently.

 ::::::::::::::::::::::::::::::::::::::::::::::::